phourior/dinner-line-war/README.md

 &emsp;Damage increased from 45 to 80.

 Stukov
 * Caustic Artillery[Q]
-&emsp;Cooldown increased from 10 to 15.
+&emsp;Maximum charge decreased from 3 to 2.
-&emsp;Able to deal damage to enemy heroes.
+&emsp;Now able to deal damage to enemy heroes.
+* Infested Terrans[W]
+&emsp;Cooldown decreased from 20 to 15.
+&emsp;Weapon damage decreased from 15 to 12.
 * Nydus Dragon[R]
 &emsp;Weapon speed decreased from 1 to 1.44.
 * Acid Nova[R]